Document

 Benefits of Presumptive Taxation

 • If your receipts are in digital (non-cash) form then only 6% of your receipts is your net income and you will pay tax on that income.
+You must receive your digital receipts on or before filing of return of income, otherwise you will need to pay tax @ 8% on the same.

-• You don’t have to maintain accounting records.
+• You need not maintain accounting records.

 • You have to pay advance tax – but instead of estimating income and paying tax each quarter, you can pay all your advance tax before March 31.
 Advance tax, for taxpayers having opted for the presumptive scheme, is to be paid by 15th March of the relevant financial year if you expect that your income tax liability will exceed Rs.10,000 in the financial year.